jackdpage/pylux/README.md

-# OpenLighting Documentation
+# OpenLightingDocumentation

-The OpenLighting Documentation (OLDoc) is a standard for the definition of XML lighting plots and fixtures.
-It also provides a reference software implementation written in Python.
+The OpenLightingDocumentation (OLDoc) ~~is~~ will be a program for the management of lighting fixtures.

 ## File Types